OpenNewsLabs/field-guide-security-training-newsroom/README.md

 # The Field Guide to Security Training in the Newsroom

+The Field Guide to Security Training in the Newsroom is a round up of resources and lesson plans designed to improve and expand newsroom digital privacy training.

-The curriculum is hosted by [OpenNews]<https://opennews.org/>, a team that helps developers, designers, and data analysts convene and collaborate on open journalism projects.
+This curriculum is hosted by [OpenNews](https://opennews.org/), a team that helps developers, designers, and data analysts convene and collaborate on open journalism projects.
 The first draft was composed  during a two-day convening in Chicago in June 2017.
 The curriculum launched publicly in the Spring of 2018.

 This is a living resource and we welcome your [contributions](docs/contributing.md) and [feedback](https://github.com/OpenNewsLabs/field-guide-security-training-newsroom/issues).